Tips for Digital Communication in 2.009

 By Justin Lai '07 and Geoff Tsai '09, 2.009 alum and former team mentors

-You will be communicating over email and digital documents in 2.009.
-Your inbox will be an order of magnitude messier this term, so take the time to find what works best for you to make the information more manageable.
-Although we give these tips, always communicate about team communication, seeing what is and isn’t working.
+You will be communicating over email, Slack, and digital documents in 2.009.
+Your inbox and notifications will be an order of magnitude messier this term.
+So, take the time to find what works best for you to make the information more manageable.
+Although we offer these as tips, it’s always important to communicate about team communication — observe and discuss what is and isn’t working.

 - Is it better to pick up the phone and call?

-- Write a draft of your email some time before you have to send it out.
-Dump out your thoughts so you have time to refine it.
+- Consider writing a draft of your email some time before you have to send it out.
+Quickly jotting down your thoughts can help you organize and refine your writing to make your email more clear, saving everyone on the team time in understanding it.

 - Have boilerplate (text describing your project) for communicating with clients, customers, users, etc.

-- Have a summary at the beginning if the email is lengthy.
-Also, have conclusions/deliverables at the end.
+- tl;dr Have a summary at the beginning if the email is lengthy.
+Have conclusions and deliverables at the end.

 - Make the “Subject” field informative.